In this article you will learn everything there is to know about setting up an effective Jira Confluence integration.

 You can then navigate to find a specific issue.
 With the macro in place you have complete control over how the issue is displayed and how much information is shown.

 But this does not only affect your Confluence page.
-When you add this macro, this Confluence page automatically gets mentioned on the appropriate Jira issue.
+When you add the macro, this Confluence page automatically gets mentioned on the relevant Jira issue.

 Have a look: